x3haloed/peer-deploy/README.md

 ## Getting started

+### Uing the CLI
+The CLI is robust and supports all functionality.
+I suggest reviewing the [manpage-style docs](https://github.com/x3haloed/peer-deploy/blob/main/docs/man/realm.md).

+### Installation and First Use

 NOTE: All the following is out of date and I'm still working on fixing it.
 If you want to know how to do things, open the web UI

 ```bash